suffolklibraries/sljekyll/new-suggestions/meet-the-author/_posts/2018-08-28-meet-the-author-kimberley-chambers.md

 ![Kimberley Chambers](/images/featured/featured-kimberley-chambers.jpg)

+Kimberley Chambers is a British crime writer known as ‘The Queen of Gangland Crime Fiction’.
+Kimberley is the author of 13 books.
+Her latest is [<cite>Life of Crime</cite>](https://suffolk.spydus.co.uk/cgi-bin/spydus.exe/ENQ/OPAC/BIBENQ?BRN=2409815).

 ## 1. Who were your literary influences as you were growing up?

 I was a mad Enid Blyton fan as a child.
 I read the Famous Five and the Land of the Faraway Tree over and over again.